n0yzcl/BruZe/README.md

 - Feel free to make pull requests of features you would like added.

 ## Credits
+- Bluethefurry
+    - Recoil
-- Disable peds spawn - Bluethefurry
+    - Disable NPC spawns

+## People Who Have Contributed
+- KnightDev

 ## Further Information
 - Still work in progress!